Cyt1xxx/Dev-journal-and-my-progress/README.md

 12-13.12.2025(weekends)

+#NEW WEEK - GOAL 40 h of studying
 14.12.2025(5.5.h)
 1. Started additionaly learning C , installed a compiler GCC , GDB debugger.
 Wrote my first C code, understood statements: #define , #include.
 How static typing works in C, did few scripts with for and while Loops, understood techniques of formatting a int/float variable, how to define variables.
 Stopped in 1.7 chapter of The C programming language book, started reading How linux works, read 1 chapter, too complicated now
 2. Could spread more time out , caught a lot of confusion with linux book, need extra theoretical knowledge of computer's concepts to understand widely